 - Your age

 - Your gender

-- Your weight
+- · Your weight

 - Your diet

 - Other medications you may be taking

 Based on your genetic results, other members of your family, especially your first degree relatives such as parents, siblings and children, may also have somewhat similar genetic responses to warfarin.
-It is important to remember, though, that each person needs to be considered individually.
+It is important to remember, though, that while your genetic results do have implications for your family, each person needs to be considered individually.
 The only way to fully understand your family members' genetic responses to warfarin is to have each individual undergo genetic testing.